How much time do you spend designing your employee newsletter?

 - Don’t make assumptions about their answers if you’re uncertain.

 - Do ask follow up questions to dig deeper into the “why?”

 - Don’t try to sell your work or get defensive.
 Stay objective.

-You can use the 5-second test to test any type of communications design but we’re going to apply it to internal emails because that’s what we do.
+Like we said, you can use the 5 second test to test any type of communication design but we’re going to show you how to apply it specifically to employee emails because, hey, that’s what we do.

-An additional consideration with email is your subject line.
-This comes before someone views your email so to replicate the user flow it’s best to show the subject line to your subject before you... uh… subject them to the test.
+Since you want to replicate a real email experience in your 5 second test, it’s best to show the subject line to your subject before you... *ahem*… subject them to the test.